08:30 to 17:00 AWST Mon-Fri

 How to Become a Physiotherapy Assistant

-If you are considering a career in Physiotherapy, becoming a Physiotherapy Assistant is a great place to start your journey.
-Today’s article looks at how and why this role is a successful pathway for people when breaking into the field of Physio.
+If you are considering a career in Physio, becoming a Physiotherapy Assistant is a great place to start your journey.
+Today’s article looks at all aspects of this role – like the job requirements, benefits and physio assistant salaryhelping you understand what a Physiotherapist Assistant is and why it can be a successful pathway when breaking into this much relied-on industry.

 What does a Physiotherapy Assistant do?

-A physiotherapist’s practice is responsible for assessing, diagnosing, and managing patients to recover, from treating one-off bone injuries to chronic diseases like arthritis.
+As an allied health professional, a Physiotherapist is responsible for assessing, diagnosing, and managing patients to recover from bone, muscle and nerve issues, from treating one-off injuries to chronic diseases like arthritis.

 Many basic hands-on tasks involved in this recovery can be performed by a Physiotherapy Assistant.
-Under the guidance of a Physiotherapist, you will learn to support patients with a range of treatments and exercise programs designed to improve the injury or illness.
+Under the guidance of a Physiotherapist, you will support patients with a range of treatments and exercise programs designed to improve the injury or illness.
 You’ll likely show patients techniques like stretching exercises or delivering hot and cold therapies.
-You will also oversee administrative tasks.
+You will also oversee administrative tasks like scheduling appointments, updating patient records and managing enquiries.

 • High job satisfaction from a fulfilling role that helps people in need